Keeriiim/Docker/Network.md

 # Intro
 Whatever you install / create is stored on Storage which are PERMANENT Whenever you start a program / service this will run on memory (RAM) which are only PRESENT

+Docker gives us 3 types of network
+* Null - "Network" that doesn't need internet connectivity
+* Bridge - Network with internet connectivity
+* Host - Gives you public ip to connect to outside world.
 # Bridge Network

 # Network